laissansara/gh-actions-course/README.md

 Repository containing all examples and notes ofr GitHub Actions Course.
+This has been edited.